grafana/mimir/docs/sources/operators-guide/configure/configure-tsdb-block-upload.md

   compactor_block_upload_enabled: true
 ```

-## Enabling TSDB block upload per tenant
+## Enable TSDB block upload per tenant

-If your Grafana Mimir has multitenancy enabled, you can still use the preceding method to enable
+If your Grafana Mimir has multi-tenancy enabled, you can still use the preceding method to enable
 TSDB block upload for all tenants.
 If instead you wish to enable it per tenant, you can use the
 runtime configuration to set a per-tenant override: